4-Day Kayak Expeditions

-We know that you want to spend less time traveling and more time kayaking.
+We know you want to spend less time traveling and more time kayaking.
 This trip accomplishes that goal and gets you out on the water faster than any other.
 No San Juan Island ferry hassles are necessary to begin your expedition.
-We depart directly from Anacortes, on lovely Fidalgo Island, and you can drive directly to us saving all sorts of time, worries and added expense.
+We depart directly from Anacortes on lovely Fidalgo Island, and you can drive directly to us, saving all sorts of time, worries, and added expense.

-The protected status of the Cypress Island Marine Reserve and it’s large neighbor to the west, Blakely Island, have created a healthy and diverse habitat that supports some of the most dense wildlife populations in the Puget Sound region.
-This abundance of animals spills out into the surrounding waters and forests, creating many wildlife viewing opportunities.
-Seals and porpoise are found in good numbers here, and a large population of nesting Bald eagles are regularly seen.
-Rosario Strait often has groups of Orca whales swimming through as they hunt the seals and porpoise.
-Your guide will be ready to spring into action if a report of a sighting comes in and we encourage you to keep your eyes open for them, just in case you are the first ones to see them that day.
+The protected status of the Cypress Island Marine Reserve and its large neighbor to the west, Blakely Island, has created a healthy and diverse habitat that supports some of the densest wildlife populations in the Puget Sound region.
+This abundance of animals spills into the surrounding waters and forests, creating many wildlife viewing opportunities.
+Seals and porpoises are found in good numbers here, and a large population of nesting bald eagles are regularly seen.
+Other exciting marine mammals cruise through the waters of Rosario Strait, taking advantage of the nutrient-rich waters.
+Every day is different, and every day brings discoveries!

 This part of the San Juan Islands is sparsely populated and heavily forested.
 The islands are also taller here than they are further west.
 This combination makes for stunning natural views wherever you go.
 Watch the sunrise over Mount Baker and the Cascade Mountains, and enjoy toasting the sunset with a glass of wine, a gratifying way to finish a day of kayaking.

-Our hope is to exceed your expectations when it comes to the food we serve.
+We hope to exceed your expectations regarding the food we serve.
 We understand that the one thing that you are sure to remember is whether the food was good.
-On our tours you won’t be hungry!
-As the owners of the company we personally see to the creation of each meal plan on our multi-day camping expeditions.
-We source much of our food from local organic farms here in the Skagit and Samish River valleys, and use the freshest seasonal ingredients possible in all of our dishes.
-If you have any special dietary needs then just let us know, we can accommodate almost any request.
+On our tours, you won’t be hungry!
+As the company's owners, we see to the creation of each meal plan on our multi-day camping expeditions.
+We source much of our food from local organic farms here in the Skagit and Samish River valleys and use the freshest seasonal ingredients possible in all of our dishes.
+If you have any special dietary needs, then just let us know, we can accommodate almost any request.

 This is an authentic kayak expedition camping experience!
-Once you depart from Anacortes you will be entirely self-sufficient, carrying all that you need in your kayaks.
-Your campsites are all located near the sea and offer nice views right from your tent.
-Although running water is often absent at many of the camp areas, we bring all that we need and have locations where we can refill with fresh water as needed.
-Well maintained toilets are managed by Washington State Parks.
+Once you depart from Anacortes, you will be entirely self-sufficient, carrying everything you need in your kayaks.
+Your campsites are all located near the sea and offer nice views from your tent.
+Although running water is often absent at many camp areas, we bring all that we need and have locations where we can refill with fresh water.
+Washington State Parks manages well-maintained toilets.

 No Experience Necessary!

-Like all of our kayak tours, this one requires no previous paddling experience.
-On the 4-day trips your guide will plan a rough outline of possible itineraries and then they will talk with you about different options so that you can help to create your own meaningful experience.
+Like all our kayak tours, this one requires no previous paddling experience.
+On the 4-day trips, your guide will plan a rough outline of possible itineraries, and then they will talk with you about different options so that you can help to create your own meaningful experience.
 This trip is appropriate for most ages and abilities.